Unpredictable garbage collection pauses caused unacceptable processing times for core applications.

 Bringing Performance Improvements to Other Applications

-After eight years of successfully using Azul appliance technology, PUMA evaluated and began implementing the new Zing JVM.
+After eight years of successfully using Azul appliance technology, PUMA evaluated and began implementing Zing.
 Zing implements Azul’s leading-edge Java performance technology in a pure software-only package.
 Zing is designed and optimized for deployment on Linux and x86-64 servers.

 Zing delivers the performance improvements, pauseless operation and scalability PUMA experienced with Azul’s Vega appliances, but allows more flexible deployment options and increases the number of applications that can benefit.
 Also, Zing fits seamlessly into PUMA’s virtualized infrastructure.
 In addition to consistent application performance, Zing also provides enterprise-class monitoring and management tools.
 Zing Vision provides PUMA IT staff with always-on production monitoring that is compatible with their existing monitoring tools.
 Zing Vision allows IT to find and resolve production issues quickly.
 Zing’s management tools automatically and dynamically allocate additional resources to application instances based on real-time demand.